sellisttg/AVP/readme.md

 9. JWT (we conform to an open standard, but used no library to implement this)
 10. MySqlConnector https://github.com/mysql-net/MySqlConnector
 11. tree.tiaga.io - project management - http://tree.taiga.io
-12. xUnit for unit testing.
+12. xUnit for unit testing - https://github.com/xunit/xunit

 ###m.
 Deployed the prototype on an Infrastructure as a Service (IaaS) or Platform as Service (PaaS) provider, and indicated which provider they used;
 ###n.
 Developed automated unit tests for their code;